 2. Review and rank panel Selection

-Review and Rank Panel members for the Continuum of Care Competition Review and Rank shall be chosen by the CoC Board subject to the membership qualifications above.
+Review and Rank Panel members for the Continuum of Care Competition Review and Rank shall be chosen by non-conflicted members of the CoC Board subject to the membership qualifications above.
 The Panel shall be announced to the Continuum of Care Competition applicants before the Review and Rank meeting.

 The Review and Rank Panel shall consist of three to five members.